saolsen/rockets-c/Readme.md

 * [9/17/15]     Oh man!
 That bug was hard so I went back and rewatched all the stuff on how casey initializes and uses the memory for his game.
 I'm now doing something in a similar way where I have a large arena up front.
 I then use that arena to initialize the command buffer for the gui system which then manages it's block itself.
 This is pretty nice now.
 I got rid of the global gui_state pointer too and am going to get rid of the one in the renderer.
 I should just be explicit.

 * [9/18/15]     Started today by modifying the nodestore to use the arena too.
 I need to figure out how I'm going to actually determine how much memory these things get in the real game but for the prototyping it doesn't really matter.

+* [9/18/15]     I began working on the gui code for the nodes.
+I think this system is a lot cleaner.
+I'm still hacking out how it's going to work but it seems like the IMGUI approach is going to be a lot nicer than what I did in the first prototype.